You are here:

 Her philosophy of work is centered in clear and direct communication, mutual respect, and supporting others in doing their best work by providing guidance, resources, and training.
 She brings this same mindset and leadership to our Financial Services team and nonprofit partners.

-Susan has always been interested in supporting her community, particularly through her work as a board member and volunteer.
-She is a member of the South Park Neighborhood Association Board and supports ongoing education as an advisory board member at Seattle Central College’s Apparel Design Program.
-During the pandemic, she assisted a new nonprofit, Crafters United, which makes and provides masks to underserved communities.
+Susan has a life-long interest in supporting her community, particularly through her work as a board member and volunteer.
+She has been a board member of the South Park Neighborhood Association, supported ongoing education as an advisory board member at Seattle Central College’s Apparel Design Program, and during the pandemic, she worked with Crafters United, a nonprofit making masks for underserved communities across Washington.

 While Susan has made Seattle her home for many years, she moved often as a youth.
 Born in Japan, she attended grade school in Taipei, Taiwan, lived for one year in Addis Ababa, Ethiopia, and then attended high school in Cairo, Egypt.

-Fun Fact: Susan loves teaching others to use power tools, which she learned while volunteering with Sound Foundations NW, where she built tiny homes to assist in transitioning the unhoused into permanent housing.
+Fun Fact: Susan loves teaching others to use power tools, which she learned volunteering with Sound Foundations NW, building tiny homes to assist in transitioning the unhoused into permanent housing.
+She is an avid OC6 paddler (6-person outrigger canoe), paddling year-round on Lake Washington with her club.